 About a year ago I started writing a book on the interplay between use and development of media technology and socio-political revolutions during the last 40 years.
 The history takes off in the early stages of the fall of Communism throughout eastern Europe in the 1980’s.
 In this evolving political times the neo-liberal growth of a media market had opened possibilities for media technology to reach into closed nations, being implemented by citizens in totalitarian states and influence values and normative assumptions on the surrounding world.
 Although the technology itself differs substantially, similar strategies of use of media technology can be traced in current evolving circumstances in the Arab world in 2011 and onwards, which is where my book ends up.
 People trying to break free from dictatorship and social misery, using technology to organize, mobilize and protest against governments – challenging the long experienced control and abuse of power.
 Major differences can be seen in the aspects of participatory and interactivity of the media, how traditional mass media and journalism were dominant parts in the 1980’s and now to a large extent being replaced with a critical mass of citizens, participating and mobilizing through the use of new media, creating alternative and emerging public spheres.
 Hence, shift of power relations becames evident on several levels – all of which I am trying to describe and analyze in this book.

 On the same topic, but more theoretically drawn towards technological rationality and digital divides, I recently co-wrote a chapter for an english anthology initiated by the MEDEA Institute at Malmö University.
-The entire book is devoted to an overall theme of Innovation, design, democracy and future making – and my chapter focus on the service Bambuser; a live video streaming application.
+The entire book is devoted to an overall theme of Innovation, Design, Democracy and Future making – and my chapter focuses on Bambuser; a live video streaming application.
 Together with its founder Måns Adler I write about the role of Bambuser as a tool for citizens in Syria and Egypt to promote political change in these countries.
 The aim is to understand how design and innovation of in this case Bambuser, relates to the implementation and use of the service during disturbing political circumstances.
 You can buy the book on Amazon or read more about it on MIT Press.

 In addition to this I just finished another chapter for a book on Videoactivism, which now is published in an anthology (in Spanish).
 In this book I take the previously mentioned role of online video streaming to a critical reflection on surveillance society (and sousveillance activism) and argue for some paradoxes in the development and use of “liberation technologies”.
 More specifically I discuss how the same technology being designed and implemented with democratic purposes, also, through activists’ use of it, may trigger the counterpart to use the same technology to maintain and exceed control over information and in the long run, lead to major social implications for citizens.
 My point is to raise awareness of the duality of technology and discuss the implications of countering state surveillance with sousveillance (watching from below).